-Staff members at Jehn Water Consultants have made appearances as expert witnesses in Water Courts located throughout Colorado.
-We can provide expert testimony in ground water, surface water, environmental issues, surface and ground water rights, geophysical logging and ground water modeling.
-Expert witness services have also been provided for hearings at County Commissioner's office, State agencies and the Colorado State Legislature.
-Other expert witness support includes testimony in civil and federal courts in Colorado, Illinois, Pennsylvania and Michigan.
-We have staff members who are qualified as expert witnesses in the fields of ground water hydrogeology, ground water rights, surface water rights, environmental matters, water well design, geophysical logging, and ground water modeling.
+Jehn Water Consultants staff have made appearances as expert witnesses in Water Courts located throughout Colorado.
+We can provide expert testimony in ground water, surface water, surface and ground water rights, geophysical logging and ground water modeling.
+Expert witness services have also been provided for hearings at City and Town Board meetings, County Commissioners, and State agencies.
+We have staff members who are qualified as expert witnesses in the fields of ground water hydrogeology, ground water rights, surface water rights, water well design, geophysical logging, and ground water modeling.

 When we begin assessing a site, we use ground water modeling programs to optimize the dewatering system that will be implemented.
 Computer simulations save money in several ways: it reduces the number of data points (monitor wells) required to determine local aquifer parameters, it allows testing options to maximize efficiency of the design, and it eliminates potential problems in the dewatering system.
 Of particular interest, is the transmissivity of the aquifer or water-bearing material.
 The amount of flow from the aquifer must be determined so that we can strategically remove water from affected areas.

 Our services include any or all of the following: